photo

 Diversity, equity and inclusion

-Diversity, equity and inclusion is central and imperative for Habitat for Humanity.
 We believe in a world where everyone — no matter who we are or where we come from — deserves a decent place to live.
 And we recognize that, to create this world, our work must always break down barriers, bring people of all backgrounds together, and generate equity, respect and lasting change.
+Details can be found in our diversity, equity and inclusion policy (PDF).

-In the tradition of the radical inclusivity that infused our birthplace Koinonia Farm, Habitat’s leaders have committed to creating an environment where humility, open communication, dialogue and listening are our standard.
-As a space where people of all races, all faiths and all backgrounds come together in common cause, we also commit to being actively anti-racist.
+In the tradition of the radical inclusivity that infused our birthplace Koinonia Farm, Habitat’s leaders have committed to creating an environment where humility, open communication, dialogue and listening are our standard, to create a space where people of all races, all faiths and all backgrounds come together in common cause.

 “Habitat for Humanity International is fiercely committed to doing the work that brings equity to our efforts and helps bring justice to the communities in which we work.”